 First and foremost, you may face liability after a grand jury investigation, even if the grand jury did not identified you as a target when it began, when you testified, and even if you had nothing to hide when you gave testimony.
 You want to play defense from the outset to prevent unintended consequences, and part of that requires preparation.

-Consult a licensed criminal defense attorney to help you understand your options and how best to move forward after an indictment.
+Consult a licensed Los Angeles Criminal Defense Attorney to help you understand your options and how best to move forward after an indictment.